 We review the following key business metrics to measure our performance, identify trends affecting our business, formulate business plans, and make strategic decisions.
 Increases or decreases in our key business metrics may not correspond with increases or decreases in our revenue.
-We have included the activity of Feedonomics in our key business metrics from the acquisition date of July 23, 2021, through March 31, 2023.
 Our key business metrics, such as annual revenue run-rate, subscription annual revenue run rate, average revenue per account and others are calculated as of the end of the last month of the reporting period.